wwarthen/RomWBW/Source/ReadMe.txt

          is a work in progress and should not be used at this time without contacting Wayne Warthen.

-BuildDoc: This command is used to build a new generation of RomWBW
-          documentation based on LaTeX.
-This is also a work in progress and requires LaTeX be installed on your Windows computer.
-It is not intended for use at this time.

 Example BuildShared Run
 -----------------------